rei/rei-cedar-docs/docs/components/card/README.md

 ## Accessibility

-Many WCAG requierments are contextual to their implementation.
+Many WCAG requirements are contextual to their implementation.
 To ensure that usage of this component complies with accessibility guidelines you are responsible for the following:

 - Leave the default tag prop of `article` if the content includes a heading AND the content would be as useful on another web page
 - Set the tag prop to `section` if the content contains a heading, but the content is dependent on its context to be meaningful